-- QIDP Designation - Five-year exclusivity extension added to any exclusivity for which a QIDP qualifies upon FDA approval. - Eligible for Fast Track designation and Priority Review. - · Single Phase 3 clinical trial planned to support New Drug Application (NDA) for FDA approval
+- QIDP and Fast Track Designation - Five-year exclusivity extension added to any exclusivity for which a QIDP qualifies upon FDA approval. - The Fast Track program is intended to facilitate development and expedite review of a Fast Track drug so that an approved product can reach the market expeditiously... - Single Phase 3 clinical trial planned to support New Drug Application (NDA) for FDA approval topline data anticipated by end of 2020.